 Never Stress Over Document Reviews Again

-If you work in an office, it’s highly probable that you spend a lot of time creating, managing, editing, and reviewing documents.
+If you work in content planning, it’s highly probable that you spend a lot of time creating, managing, editing, and reviewing documents.
 Actually, a study from Basex found that of 300 surveyed workers, 95% of them create and review documents on a daily basis.

 However, there are a few problems that plague many document review processes, such as missed edits, comments, and feedback.
 Basex also discovered that fewer than 50% of the surveyed individuals claim that they get documents back in a timely fashion, and 25% admit to intentionally leaving certain people out of the review process due to fear of slowing it down.

 Today we are excited to share with you some tips and tricks to forgo these common problems so you’ll never have to stress about document review again.

 Document review makes it easier for an organization to create, manage, and curate digital documents.
 Depending on your industry, this could include documentation, spreadsheets, presentations, image files, and other project documents.

 For example, if you're managing a marketing campaign and need imagery to accompany it, you'll probably need to send some sort of proposal to the design team.
 After reading through your requests, they will likely have comments, feedback, and ideas to send back to you.

 A document review process might look like this:

 - Saves you time